Child Safety Tips & Resources: How To Raise Awareness For Child Safety Protection Month

 Do what you can to control the environment in which you live in by starting at home and ensuring that both your indoor and outdoor space is clean and clutter-free.
 To continue the commitment and raise awareness for Child Safety Protection Month, initiate a Community Clean-Up Day!
 Invite your family, friends, and neighbors to join you in keeping your community clean and safe for kids to learn and play, by removing litter and other hazards!

 Also, working to improve the lighting on your street or in your apartment complex is so important for child safety.
-While advocating for more streetlights are one way to do this, you can also ask your neighbors to turn on their porch lights in the evenings or to install motion-sensor lights in the backs or sides of the house.
+While advocating for more streetlights is one way to do this, you can also ask your neighbors to turn on their porch lights in the evenings or to install motion-sensor lights in the backs or sides of the house.
 This helps ensure that kids stay visible when they are outside at night, and also deters potential intruders.

 Get To Know Your Neighbors

-In order to promote safety within your community, is so important to get to know the people in your neighborhood.
+In order to promote safety within your community, it is so important to get to know the people in your neighborhood.
 Those living next to you can often be the best form of protection available!
 Going on walks with your neighbors, working in your yard, and letting your kids safely play with the kids down the street helps you learn each other’s strengths and needs.

 For example, do you live next to an elderly couple, who sometimes need help?
 Or is there a local teenager who is learning to drive?
 Are there small children that play outside, that drivers and other neighbors should look out for?
-Are there safe individuals who your kids can carpool with, or who can babysit your children in a pinch?
+Are there safe individuals who your kids can carpool with, or a responsible young person who can babysit your children in a pinch?
 Do you have each other’s phone numbers in case there is an emergency in the neighborhood?
 Having a way to reach your neighbors if they’re gone and something is amiss can be a tremendous asset.
 Organizing a neighborhood cookout, block party, or safety awareness event can encourage people to get to know one another and feel more comfortable spending time out in the neighborhood as well.